jbornschein/mca-genmodel/README.txt

 == Introduction ==

-This package contains all the source code to reproduce the nummerical experiments described in [1].
+This package contains all the source code to reproduce the numerical experiments described in [1].
 It contains a parallelized implementation of the MCA generative model training algorithm.